rajdataengineer55-lang/trustlyads/DOCUMENTATION.md

   - `createdAt`: Timestamp for sorting by newest.
   - `views`: Number counter for offer detail page views.
   - `clicks`: Number counter for clicks on contact actions.
-  - `reviews` (subcollection): Each document is a user review for that offer.
 - `followers` (collection): Each document represents a user who has followed the site.
 - `stories` (collection): Each document represents a temporary story linked to a business offer.